Printed on August 14, 2018, 8:34 am

 - Institutional policies shall identify specific facilities, e.g. athletic facilities, auditoriums, theater buildings, etc., if any, that are available for lease or rental at market rates.
 Such use shall be subject to application, approval, and an appropriate written lease or rental agreement, pursuant to the institutional policy established in compliance with this policy.

 - Application & Permitting Process - The policies and procedures related to the application for access/use of campus property/facilities shall include the following:

 - Institutional policies shall require that all application(s) for access to, or use of, campus facilities or property must be submitted in writing at least five (5) working days in advance of the proposed use (excluding weekends and holidays) to the appropriate location/official at the institution.
 Where an application for an event involving an outside speaker involves payment of a total fee and/or expenses in excess of $2,500.00 from institutional funds, the request must be submitted at least twenty (20) working days prior to the date of the proposed speaking engagement.

-- Institutional policies shall permit Presidents, the Vice Chancellor for Colleges of Applied Technology, or their designees, to approve applications for registration filed less than five (5) working days, twenty (20) days in the case of a speaker paid from institutional funds, before the event, if it is determined that the use of property requested can be reasonably accommodated and that adequate cause exists for late filing of the application for registration.
+- Institutional policies shall permit Presidents, or their designees, to approve applications for registration filed less than five (5) working days, twenty (20) days in the case of a speaker paid from institutional funds, before the event, if it is determined that the use of property requested can be reasonably accommodated and that adequate cause exists for late filing of the application for registration.
 Approval of late applications shall be within the sole discretion of the official designated in the institutional policy.
 The decision of such official will be final.

 - Institutional policies shall provide for written notice of approval or disapproval of the application for use of campus property or facilities.
 Such notice shall be provided to the applicant within a reasonable time from the date an application is submitted.